A Voice for the Community

 Bianka Emerson, JD, is a Denver native and political strategist with nearly two decades of experience winning campaigns and building coalitions across Colorado.
 A graduate of Denver's Cherry Creek schools, Southern University, and law school in Phoenix, she brings both legal training and frontline organizing experience to public service.

-I am running for RTD because transportation is not just about buses and trains—it is about access, equity, and opportunity.
-Transportation policy has never been neutral, and RTD leadership must be intentional, informed, and accountable.
+I am running for the Regional Transportation District because transportation is not just about buses and trains—it is about access, equity, and opportunity.

 "Transportation should connect communities, not displace them; it should expand opportunity, not deepen inequity."